DuppyIsCool/Darkbulb/README.md

 # Building the Bot
 The bot uses a file called "config.json" (not uploaded) that will contain your Discord bot token with key "TOKEN".
+This file should be in the same path as the executable application.